Fitting an intercept-only model

 Abundance of mites in different samples

-We’re going to build this by extending the observation level random effect model from the previous section.
-Remember that observation-level random effects are mostly useful for Poisson distributions!
-If you want to extend this model to other kinds of data, remember to remove that part of it.
+We’re going to build such a model by extending the observation level random effect model from the previous Hierachy on the intercept exercise.
+Note that observation-level random effects are useful for Poisson models because they can take help with overdispersion.

 Mathematical model